island-is/island.is/handbook/repository/schemas.md

 yarn nx run <project>:schemas/openapi-generator
 ```

-All api calls should be type checked to backend schemas.
+All API calls should be type checked to backend schemas.
 When you update an API, you may need to generate schema files:

 ```bash
 yarn nx run <project>:schemas/build-schema